 If you want to work in a private clinic or open your own, you must have your credentials accepted by Spain (homologation/convalidation), as we’ll see below.

 You do not need to redo a residency; you do not have to take the MIR, or any other exam to start practicing.
 Some specialists can start practicing primary care in Spain while they wait for their credentials to be approved.
 This can take a year or even longer.

 You may have to be supervised the first year you work.
 I haven’t been able to get enough information on this.
 But it’s not like you must be attached to another doctor at the hip.
 It’s more of a mentorship.

-The authorities here make a big deal of language competency, but from my understanding, it’s pretty easy to get to a competent speaking level within four months.
+The authorities here make a lot of language competency, but from my understanding, it’s pretty easy to reach a competent speaking level within four months.

 This level is enough to pass the language exam.
-Of course, I’m talking about studying 6-8 hours a day – not just doodling on Duolingo.
+Of course, I’m talking about studying 6-8 hours daily – not just doodling on Duolingo.
 The level needed is a C1 diploma which isn’t hard to obtain from a language school.

 The diploma you receive for your language level is what you’d submit to Madrid for your medical degree to be convalidated or for homologation.